johnpapa/shopping-for-codespaces/README.md

    }
    ```

+1. Now commit these changes.
 1. You want to see the application run to make sure the hot peppers are displayed, so you press `<F5>` to open the debugger.

    > You need compute power to run the app and debug it.
 You can seamlessly transition from **github.dev** to the full power of compute in the cloud.
 Let's see how.

-1. Press the button `Continue Working On ...` and then select `Create New CodeSpace` to be transitioned to CodeSpaces.
+1. Press the button `Continue Working On ...` and then select `Create New CodeSpace` to be transitioned to Codespaces.

-   > The browser refreshes and you're now working with compute resources which allow you to run, debug, and use the terminal.
-It even ran `npm install` to prepare your app by installing your dependencies!
-This is using the default devcontainer for Node.js.
+   > The browser refreshes and you're now working with compute resources which allow you to run, debug, and use the terminal all with the environment you need in the cloud.
+It even ran `npm install` to install your dependencies!
+Let's debug your app.

+   > Note: You're using the default devcontainer for Node.js.
 You can create a custom devcontainer, by following the link in the terminal comments.
-But that's for another day, let's debug your app.
+But that's for another day.

     <img src=".docs/create-codespace.png" width=600 alt="create codespace">

-1. Set a breakpoint in the `index.js` file on the line that renders the products.
+1. Let's open the file `index.js` and set a breakpoint on the line that renders the products.

 1. Press `<F5>` to debug the app.

-   > CodeSpaces recognizes this as a JavaScript application and prompts you for the debugger profile.
+   > Codespaces recognizes this as a JavaScript application and prompts you for the debugger profile.

 1. Select `Node.js` as the profile and the debugger launches the application.
-1. CodeSpaces alerts and prompts you to open the browser to see the running web application, so you press the button `Open in Browser`, which launches the app.
+1. Codespaces alerts and prompts you to open the browser to see the running web application, so you press the button `Open in Browser`, which launches the app.

-   > You hit the breakpoint you set in CodeSpaces.
+   > You hit the breakpoint you set in Codespaces.
 You can now debug your application and inspect and change variables.

     <img src=".docs/debug.png" width=600 alt="debug">